IBM/merlin-docs/docs/guides/configuration.md

 * **Credentials** your user and password and/or SSH keys belong here
 * **Templates** are used to connect a defined inventory and credentials together

-You can setup inventories, connections and templates by following the instructions in [Connections](./guides/platform/Manage_connections.md).
+You can setup inventories, credentials and templates by following the instructions in [Connections](./guides/platform/Manage_connections.md).
 <!-- But of course, you have to register to your Merlin instance first.

 ## Setting up Your Inventory (IBM i)